Kamenets–Podolsky pocket: 1st Panzer Army

 In addition to these losses, the 1st Panzer Army High Command reported that about 4,000 of its personnel departed due to sickness (lice infestation, stomach problems, trench foot, frostbite etc.) in April 1944.
 Exact number of departures due to sickness in the previous month is unavailable.

-Thus, the total losses of the 1st Panzer Army, including sick, were around 45,000.
+Thus, the total losses of the 1st Panzer Army, including sick, were at least 45,000.
 The losses of the civilian-paramilitary Wehrmacht Entourage and Luftwaffe flak units are not included.

 4th Panzer Army

 The casualty reporting of this army was largely stable for March–April 1944, but nonetheless there were several delays.
 Most notably, the report on losses of Tarnopol fortified place in April, which was lost by 17 April, was not complete until late May and placed into the 1–20 April period.